-(ii) Full name and occupation of persons involved including nature of the injury or other conditions
+3) As well as the full name and occupation of persons involved including nature of the injury or other conditions.

-(v) In the case of a reportable disease, the following details must also be recorded
+6) In the case of a reportable disease, the following details must also be recorded.

 These records must always be available for the appropriate authority.